-Pulse pressure and blood pressure are vital body measurements taken to get an overall understanding of the efficiency and circulating capacity of the blood pumping system.
+Pulse pressure and blood pressure are vital body measurements taken to understand the efficiency and circulating capacity of the blood-pumping system.

 Both the pressure values have a range between which the vitals can be considered normal or not an emergency sign.

-It’s rare to have an overlapping value for the two pressures as the normal range varies for both.
+Having an overlapping value for the two pressures is rare as the normal range varies for both.
 The measuring goal for both is different as they both indicate two different body signs.

 Pulse vs Blood Pressure

-Pulse pressure is defined with many other synonyms in the medical fraternity.
-The most commonly used term is the heart rate that is the number of times the heart contracts and relaxes to release and blood into the vessels.
+Many other synonyms in the medical fraternity define pulse pressure.
+The most commonly used term is the heart rate which is the number of times the heart contracts and relaxes to release blood into the vessels.

-The pulse pressure depends on many external factors of the patient including their lifestyle and eating habits.
+Pulse pressure depends on many external factors of the patient, including their lifestyle and eating habits.

 If there are slight variations in the normal value, it need not be taken seriously as it might also be an indication of a healthy individual.
 But this is only if the pressure value is below the normal range and not above.